 In the 2021 local elections, the Office is developing a platform that would allow the \$5 contributions to be placed online, and a method for collecting petition signatures online.
-This will allow candidates to meet qualification requirements while observing social distancing.
+This will allow candidates to meet qualification requirements while observing social distancing, when required by the public health order.